Teaching Even Finger Spacing

 Try this experiment;

-Teach Second Finger before Third Finger
+Teach Second Finger Before Third Finger

 It is very common in the method books to teach F# (3rd finger) before F-natural.
 In fact, many method books continue to drill the F# long before the F-natural is introduced.
-In my experience, the result of this is a second finger that goes down too close to the 3rd finger with a huge space between the 1st and 2nd fingers.
-Also, because the 3rd finger is a weak finger, the strong second finger comes close to the third in an effort to assist.
-Instead of this I highly recommend learning the second finger after the first finger immediately followed by the third finger.
-When the student plays the 1st finger followed by the 3rd finger, they also need to be thinking about the spacing between the 1st and 2nd to ensure even finger spacing.
-But how can this be done if the 1st and 2nd fingers have not been practiced first?
-Also, if you introduce the 2nd finger followed immediately by the 3rd finger you can teach minor and major from the beginning, which is great for ear training.
+In my experience, this results in a second finger that goes down too close to the 3rd finger with a huge space between the 1st and 2nd fingers.
+Also, because the 3rd finger is a weak finger, the strong 2nd finger comes close to the 3rd in an effort to assist.
+So it becomes not only an issue of finger spacing but an issue of finger independence.

 "Corney" Sayings for Finger Spacing on the Cello